Is-Mirror-or-Camera-More-Accurate-Sumit-See

 Front Camera vs. Back Camera

+The main difference between front and back cameras on mobile phones is their intended use.
 The front camera is designed for selfies and video calls, while the back camera captures photos and videos of the surrounding environment.

 Comparing Mirror and Camera Accuracy